microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 ### Best Practice

-Download all the custom connectors and use git or any other source code management system to save the files.
+Download all of your connectors and use git or any other source code management system to save the files.
 In case of an incorrect update, redeploy the connector by rerunning the update command with the correct set of files from the source code management system.

 Please test the custom connector and the settings file in a test environment before deploying in the production environment.
 Always double check that the environment and connector id are correct.

 ## Limitations

 The project is limited to creation, update, and download of custom connector in flow and powerapps environment.
-When an environment is not specified only the flow envrionments are listed to choose from.
+When an environment is not specified only the flow envrionments are displayed to choose from.
 For non-custom connector the swagger file is not returned.

 ## Reporting issues and feedback